the-qoders-community/SharePoint-to-Azure-Backup/README.md

 Finally edit you newly created Logic App.
 Make sure that variables 'TenantID', 'ClientID' and 'ClientSecret' are set with the values from your AAD application.
 Also make sure that the 'GetRows' action references your storage table and the 'Create blob' action (rather deep in the Logic App!)
 Folder path is set to your blob storage.

-# Tested scenarios
+# Performance

-We tested the performance of the solution with a back-up of a SharePoint site with 2 GB of data in 4500 Office documents.
-In reality there will be sites with a lot more documents.
-But because the solution uses the delta method of the Graph files API, if you add your site relatively early in the site-lifcycle to the back-up process, it will only have to backup the additions that are made each day.
-Making the impact of the daily back-up job minimal.
+We tested the performance of the solution with a back-up of a SharePoint site with 2 GB of data spread over 4500 Office documents (each about 500 kb in size).
+It takes about 17 minutes to back-up the site.
+Extrapolated this would give you a performance of about 6.5 GB per hour, per workflow instance (or site collection if you like).

+By default the number of concurrent Logic App workflow instances is unlimited.
+For more information see: https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-workflow-actions-triggers#change-trigger-concurrency

 # Some ideas on doing a 'Restore' on a back-up site in Azure Blob